BurcinSayin/ButterflyValley/Public/Classes.md

 - **Role:** Propaganda and public morale boosting

 ## Champion
-- **View:** Extinct, Accepted if Repurposed as Vanguard champions
+- **View:** Extinct, Accepted if Repurposed as Champions of the People
 - **Conditions:** Acceptance based on alignment with Vanguard ideals
 - **Role:** Potential symbolic figureheads

 ## Cleric
-- **View:** Extinct for traditional clerics, Accepted if Transformed into Vanguard ministers
+- **View:** Extinct for traditional clerics, Accepted if Transformed into Vanguard Ministers
 - **Conditions:** Repurposed to spread Vanguard ideology
 - **Role:** Ideological leaders rather than divine servants